 et al. (2007); more recently, Martínez-Botí et al. (2015), Anagnostou et al. (2016), Friedrich et al. (2016).
 Quote: Hoffert

 57a.
 On positive feedbacks see Matthews and Keith (2007) and Tripati et al. (2009) (for mid Miocene); Hansen et al. (2008), popular version: Hansen (2009), ch.
 8; on mid Pliocene conditions, Pagani et al. (2010) and Lunt et al. (2010).
 Breecker et al. (2010) offer new evidence on fossil soil chemistry showing that “past greenhouse climates were accompanied by concentrations [of CO2] similar to those projected for A.D.
 2100".
 Another view: Kiehl (2011).
 BACK

-58. The pioneering study by Oreskes (2004) reviewing abstracts of papers published 1993-2003 found that "none of the papers disagreed with the consensus position."
+58. Scientific "contrarian" papers published in peer-reviewed journals 1998-2013 are reviewed, and the most common flaws identified, by Benestad et al. (2016).
+The pioneering study by Oreskes (2004) reviewing abstracts of papers published 1993-2003 found that "none of the papers disagreed with the consensus position."
 In a poll of scientists in different

 fields by Doran and Kendall Zimmerman (2009),

 97% of those who published at least half of their peer-reviewed research

 in the climate field agreed that human activity was significant in changing